ensdomains/ens/docs/ethregistrar.rst

 ::

-    event NameMigrated(bytes32 indexed hash, address indexed owner, uint expires);
+    event NameMigrated(uint256 indexed hash, address indexed owner, uint expires);

-The ``NameMigrated`` event is emitted when a name is migrated over from the legacy registrar.
+The ``NameMigrated`` event is emitted when a registration is migrated over from the legacy registrar.

 ::

-    event NameRegistered(bytes32 indexed hash, address indexed owner, uint expires);
+    event NameRegistered(uint256 indexed hash, address indexed owner, uint expires);
-    event NameRenewed(bytes32 indexed hash, uint expires);
+    event NameRenewed(uint256 indexed hash, uint expires);
-    event NameTransferred(bytes32 indexed hash, address indexed oldOwner, address indexed newOwner);
+    event Transfer(address indexed from, address indexed to, uint256 indexed tokenId);

-The ``NameRegistered`` event is emitted when a name is registered for the first time. ``NameRenewed`` is emitted when a name's expiry is extended. ``NameTransferred`` is emitted when the owner address of a name is changed.
+The ``NameRegistered`` event is emitted when a new registration is made. ``NameRenewed`` is emitted when a registration's expiry is extended. ``Transfer`` is part of ERC721_ and is emitted when the owner address of a name is changed.

 ::